Composing Earth

 Rockefeller’s Ghosts by Erika Oba for bassoon and electronics.

-Three Encounters by Timothy Peterson for countertenor and piano, to be premiered by César Aguilar and Timothy Peterson.
+Three Encounters by Timothy Peterson for countertenor and piano, premiered April 28, 2024 by Jordan Jones and Timothy Peterson at the University of Southern California.
 Text by Shaun Tan.

 Three Encounters is a song cycle for countertenor and piano that explores the perils, promises, and complexity of our relationship with nonhuman animals in urbanized environments.
 Each song sets to music a short story drawn from author-illustrator Shaun Tan’s collection Tales from the Inner City (Arthur A. Levine Books, 2018).